 Priority subsidy settings – under the User Choice Program, Aboriginal and Torres Strait Islander participants receive 100% of the government contribution for Priority Two or Priority Three qualifications.

-Subsidies for specific vocational qualifications, including some with specific relevance for Indigenous Queenslanders such as the Certificate III in Aboriginal and Torres Strait Islander Cultural Arts and the Certificate III in Aboriginal and/or Torres Strait Islander Primary Health Care.
+Subsidies for specific vocational qualifications, including some with specific relevance for Indigenous Queenslanders such as the Certificate III in Aboriginal and/or Torres Strait Islander Primary Health Care.

 Read more targeted support details.

 Paving the Way – the First Nations Training Strategy has 3 focus areas to support the Government's commitment.

 Focus area 1 – Indigenous-led training and workforce solutions

 Community consultation highlighted the importance of local decision making to ensure authentic and effective Aboriginal and Torres Strait Islander peoples' representation.